 - It is used to treat pancreatic cancer.

-- If your child has any of these health problems: An infection, low blood cell counts, or poor diet.
+- If you have any of these health problems: An infection, low blood cell counts, or poor diet.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.